-The Committee Chair and other members of the Committee are appointed by the ULP Board in consultation with the Chair.
+The Committee Chair and other members of the Committee are appointed by the ULP Board.
 The majority of the members of the Committee are independent of the Society, its parent company, ULP, and its group of companies.

-At least one member of the With-Profits Committee has recent and relevant financial experience and, preferably, holds a professional qualification from the professional actuarial body.
+At least one member of the With-Profits Committee will have recent and relevant financial experience and, preferably, holds a professional qualification from the professional actuarial body.